Regenerative Medicine Therapeutic Suites

 Shane A. Shapiro, M.D., assistant professor of orthopedic surgery and program director for the Regenerative Medicine Therapeutic Suites, discusses the Regenerative Medicine Therapeutic Suites and his trial of bone marrow aspiration and concentration (BMAC) for knee osteoarthritis.

-The Center for Regenerative Medicine opened the first-of-its-kind Regenerative Medicine Therapeutic Suites on Mayo Clinic's campus in Jacksonville, Florida, in the fall of 2016.
+The Center for Regenerative Biotherapeutics, then called the Center for Regenerative Medicine, opened the first-of-its-kind Regenerative Medicine Therapeutic Suites on Mayo Clinic's campus in Jacksonville, Florida, in the fall of 2016.

 The Regenerative Medicine Therapeutic Suites provide a patient-focused space that integrates clinical functions and a laboratory where each patient's own cells are processed for treatment.
 The suites build on Mayo Clinic's extensive research resources and clinical practice to deliver regenerative therapies for a variety of musculoskeletal injuries and conditions and for dermatologic applications.